clintval/sample-sheet/README.md

 #### Sample Sheet Creation

-Sample sheets can be created _de novo_ and written to a file-like object:
+Sample sheets can be created _de novo_ and written to a file-like object.
+The following snippet shows how to add attributes to mandatory sections, add optional user-defined sections, and add samples before writing the file to a file-like object.

 ```python
 import sys